storybookjs/marko/docs/workflows/storybook-composition.md

 }
 ```

-This composes the external React and Angular Storybooks into your current Storybook.
+This composes the React and Angular Storybooks into your current Storybook.
 When either code base changes, hot-module-reload will work perfectly.
 That enables you to develop both frameworks in sync.